Love4684/Data-Structures-and-Algorithms/DS-ALGO/Array/README.rst

       I/P 4 3 7 8 6 2 1
       O/P 3 7 4 8 2 6 1

+multiplication of previous and next element
+===============================================================================

 Given an array of integers, update every element with multiplication of previous and next element with following execeptions. a.)
 First element replaced by multiplication of first and second. b.)
 Last element replaced by multiplication of last and second last.
-===============================================================================

 .. code:: c++